Kimskogfelter/Recipe-site/README.md

 #### HOME PAGE

-- The first thing the users see it the beautiful slideshow of different animals they can encounter during the safaris
-- It got two different sections where users can read and look at images/video to get more information about what the Safari Retreat offers at the safari and retreat
-- Due to beautiful pictures and a color scheme that is calm and beautiful we want users to want to know more about what the Safari Retreat got to offer
-- The navigation menu at the top shows the three different sub-pages that users can visit
+- The home page welcomes the user to the Health You website.
+- A text informs the user what the websites purpose is.
+- The user can click on green links that takes he/she to a specific type of recipe
+- The user can also use the search bar at the top right corner to search for specific recipes

+#### RECIPES PAGE

+- Shows all the latest recipes
+- The user can click on a specific recipe to see more detail about it
+- Shows the star rating for each recipe
+- A heart symbol is on each recipe so a logged in user can choose to save the recipe to use it later on

+#### RECIPE DETAIL PAGE

+- The detail page for a recipe
+- Shows the name of the recipe, ingridients, steps on how to make the recipe, a star rating, heart icon to be able to save the recipe
+- The user can choose to edit or delete their own created recipes on this page but needs to be logged in for these functions to show.

+#### ABOUT US PAGE

+- The About Page explains more about Healthy You and the purpose of the website

+#### CONTACT PAGE

+- The user can choose to contact Healthy You if he/she got any questions with the form on this page.

+#### REGISTRATION PAGE

+- If the user want to join the website to be able to save and create own recipes its done in this page.

+#### LOG IN PAGE

+- If the user want to log in to their own profile and see saved/own recipe its done on this page.

-#### SAFARI GALLERY PAGE
+#### PROFILE PAGE

-- Offers a beautiful gallery of photos from the different safari rides
+- If the user want to see saved favourite recipes and the recipes they have created its done on this page.
-- Want users to be intriged to book a stay at the safari retreat
+- The user needs to be logged in to used the feature.

-#### BOOKING PAGE

-- A very simple and easy page for the users to make the booking for the Safari Retreat
-- Users need to enter their first and lastname, email address and which date they want to arrive and return home
-- The booking page also got a thank you page when users submit their booking that says that the information about the booking is coming to the emailaddress and that they can call or email Safari Retreat if they got any questions

-#### CONTACT US PAGE
+#### ADD RECIPE PAGE

-- A page where users can find information if they want to contact the Safari Retreat for some reasons.
-They can either call, email or type a message in a message box
-- If the users do write a message and submit it they come to a thank you page who tells them that Safari Retreat will be in touch as soon as possible
+- If the user want to add a new recipe its done on this page.
+- The user needs to be logged in to used the feature.

 ### FEATURES